ildelusion/JSBot/README.rst

 CALAB bot
 ==========

-Hangout Bot for KAIST Computer Architecture Lab (forked from hangupsbot)
+Hangout Bot for JSIM
+(forked from hangupsbot and calab_bot)

 Requirements
 ------------